Here is almost every term used in the amusement industry and among enthusiasts to describe things regarding roller coasters and other thrill rides.

 360-degree in-line roll: An in-line twist on a B&M flying coaster.

 4th Dimension: Usually shortened to 4-D, this new type of coaster has unique seating which spin forwards and backwards independently to the direction of the train.
-The only model currently in existence is X at Six Flags Magic Mountain and Eejanaika at Fuji-Q Highland.
+The only model currently in existance is X at Six Flags Magic Mountain.

 Air Powered: Type of coaster where the train is fired from the station using compressed air, resulting in extremely rapid acceleration.